-- 4.25.
-The financial statements, which are prepared in accordance with United Kingdom Accounting Standards, are the responsibility of the PSPA.
-The Act requires the PSPA to make available to the Council of Ministers audited financial statements for each scheme year which implies that they should: - Show a true and fair view of the financial transactions of the Scheme during the Scheme year and of the amount and disposition at the end of the Scheme year of its assets and liabilities, other than the liabilities to pay relevant benefits after the end of the Scheme year; and - Contain the information specified by United Kingdom Accounting Standards, including a statement whether the financial statements have been prepared in accordance with the guidance set out in Statement of Recommended Practice "Financial Reports of Pension Schemes" (Revised November 2014) ("the SORP").
+4.27.
+The financial statements, which are prepared in accordance with United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", are the responsibility of the PSPA.
+The Act requires the PSPA to make available to the Council of Ministers audited financial statements for each scheme year which implies that they should:

-- 4.26.
-The PSPA has supervised the preparation of the financial statements and has agreed suitable accounting policies to be applied consistently, making any estimates and judgments on a prudent and reasonable basis. - 4.27.
-The PSPA is also responsible for making available certain other information about the Scheme in the form of an Annual Report. - 4.28.
-The PSPA is also responsible for keeping records in respect of contributions received by Treasury in relation to any active member of the Scheme and for monitoring whether contributions are made to the Scheme by the employers in accordance with the Scheme Rules and the recommendation of the Scheme actuary. - 4.29.
-The PSPA also has a general responsibility for ensuring that adequate accounting records are kept and for taking such steps as are reasonably open to them to safeguard the assets of the Scheme (if any) and to prevent and detect fraud and other irregularities, including the maintenance of an appropriate system of internal control. - 4.30.
+- Show a true and fair view of the financial transactions of the Scheme during the Scheme year and of the amount and disposition at the end of the Scheme year of its assets and liabilities, other than the liabilities to pay relevant benefits after the end of the Scheme year; and - Contain the information specified by United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", including a statement whether the financial statements have been prepared in accordance with the guidance set out in Statement of Recommended Practice "Financial Reports of Pension Schemes" (Revised November 2014)("the SORP"). - 4.28.
+The PSPA has supervised the preparation of the financial statements and has agreed suitable accounting policies to be applied consistently, making any estimates and judgments on a prudent and reasonable basis. - 4.29.
+The PSPA is also responsible for making available certain other information about the Scheme in the form of an Annual Report. - 4.30.
+The PSPA is also responsible for keeping records in respect of contributions received by Treasury in relation to any active member of the Scheme and for monitoring whether contributions are made to the Scheme by the employers in accordance with the Scheme Rules and the recommendation of the Scheme actuary. - 4.31.
+The PSPA also has a general responsibility for ensuring that adequate accounting records are kept and for taking such steps as are reasonably open to them to safeguard the assets of the Scheme (if any) and to prevent and detect fraud and other irregularities, including the maintenance of an appropriate system of internal control. - 4.32.
 The PSPA is also responsible for the maintenance and integrity of the PSPA website.
 Legislation in the Isle of Man governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.